I have to explain this term, and these collars enough that I thought I’d just make a post.

 Now….. to be transparent.
 And to save you time of investigating for inconsistencies…..

 If a dog is near feral, or will really try to shake out of a collar in earnest, or is ommitted to violence to my person.
-I will put them on a super wide martingale.
-Or…. a back up slip.
+I will put them on a back up slip.
 Just for safety.
 Actually… Leerburg’s prong collar leash is awesome for that.
 I just use the Flat in place of the prong!
 But… as soon as the back up isn’t needed.
 We are on to a normal leash and collar rig.

 Funny….. how 4 decades later…….
 I’m back where I started.
 Game Pits in wide collars.